 Guests were entertained by renowned songstress, Onyeka Onwenu who thrilled the audience with beautiful rendition of some of her evergreen hit tracks such as Iyogogo, Ekwe, and Dancing in the Sun.

-Earlier in the day, the 2-day business forum which brought together stakeholders across Nigeria and internationally rounded up.
+The top-notch event held on Saturday, 23rd November 2019 had earlier in the day, the 2-day business forum which brought together stakeholders across Nigeria and internationally rounded up.
 The Nigerian Business for Nature was a platform where officials and business leaders shared experiences and organisation’s best practices on the environment.
 Participants included government officials led by Minister of State for Environment, Chief Sharon Ikeazor, Heads of government’s MDA’s, representatives of corporate organisations, officials of WWF, RSPB and Birdlife International.